fogfish/fogfish.github.io/_posts/2022-07-05-assert-golang-errors-for-behavior.md

 This simple technique makes a robust and scalable error handling path in your application, while adhering to three important recommendations: “Assert errors for behavior, not type”, “Annotate errors with the context” and “Only handle errors once”.

+The short summary of usable behavioral is published in [**the gist**](https://gist.github.com/fogfish/061c0da30394eb0abbc0952764a2aaf9)

 ## References